 - Therefore, if God is a possible being, then God actually exists. [by (4)]

-What has yet to be dealt with, clearly, is Mersenne’s problem above—namely, (C), that the real possibility of a most perfect being cannot be demonstrated.
+What has yet to be dealt with, clearly, is Mersenne’s problem above—(C), that the real possibility of a most perfect being cannot be demonstrated.
 Leibniz offers several types of arguments against this.
 One relies on the fact that other things are clearly possible, together with the claim that only a necessary being provides a satisfactory ground or explanation for the possible existence of contingent beings.
-So on the assumption that contingent beings possibly exist, it must be at least possible for a necessary God to exist (for more on this kind of argument from possibility, see section 2.3 below).
+So on the assumption that contingent beings possibly exist, it must be at least possible for God, as a necessary being, to exist (for more on this kind of argument from possibility, see section 2.3 below).

-A second type of Leibnizean argument for God’s real possibility returns to the thesis that God is the most perfect being, and adds that perfections are positive and simple, unanalyzable qualities.
+A second type of Leibnizian argument for God’s real possibility returns to the thesis that God is the most perfect being, and adds that perfections are positive and simple, unanalyzable qualities.
 So, for example, consider any proposition of the form “A and B are incompatible”, where A and B are any two perfections.
 Two properties are incompatible only if they are logically incompatible, according to Leibniz.
 Thus “A and B are incompatible” will be true only if one of these perfections turns out to be the negation of the other (as in omniscient and non-omniscient), or if their analyses reveal simpler properties, one of which is a negation of another.
 But on the assumption that all the divine perfections are positive, simple, and thus unanalyzable, neither of these scenarios can obtain.
-Consequently, “A and B are compatible” will always be true for any two perfections, and thus a being with all perfections will be really possible (Leibniz 1678 : 238–39; Adams 1994: 142–48).
+Consequently, “A and B are compatible” is always true for any two perfections, and thus a being with all perfections is really possible (Leibniz 1678 [PE]: 238–39; Adams 1994: 142–48).

 A third Leibnizean response to Mersenne’s objection is that it is rational to presume the real possibility of the things we can conceive, at least until their impossibility has been demonstrated.

-Kant’s most famous criticism of the ontological argument is encapsulated in his claim that “existence” (or “exists”) is not a “real predicate” (Kant 1781/1787: A592/B619ff).
-Alternatively, “existence” is not “a predicate that is added to the concept of the subject and enlarges it” (A598/B626).
-Kant’s idea here is that since “existence” is not a real predicate, existing cannot be one of God’s necessary perfections.
+Kant’s most famous criticism of the ontological argument is encapsulated in his claim that “existence” (or “exists”) is not a positive determination or “real predicate” (Kant 1781/1787: A592/B619ff).
+Alternatively, “existence” is not “a predicate that is added to the concept of the subject and enlarges it” (A598/B626; see Stang 2016 and Pasternack 2018 for discussion).
+Kant’s idea here is that since “existence” is not a real predicate, existing cannot be one of God’s perfections.